-Each Teagasc college/centre has a Code of Conduct for Learners.
 Staff and learners are expected to behave responsibly at all times, to observe and abide by the Code of Conduct for Learners and not to engage in any activity which might bring the college/centre into disrepute.

-Learners are required to attend regularly and punctually all timetabled activities including classes, practicals, work practice, assessment, field trips and to conform to the directions of the staff member(s) responsible.
+Learners are required to attend regularly and punctually all timetabled activities including classes, practicals, work practice, assessment, field trips and to conform to the directions of staff.

-Should any learner, during any timetabled activity, be responsible for a breach of good conduct, or fail to obey instruction from a staff member, the staff member may require the learner to withdraw from the particular timetabled activity and bring the matter to the notice of the Course Co-ordinator for appropriate action to be taken.
+Should any learner, during any timetabled activity, be responsible for a breach of the Code of Conduct, or fail to obey instruction from a staff member, the staff member may require the learner to withdraw from the particular timetabled activity and bring the matter to the notice of the Course Co-ordinator for appropriate action to be taken.